Exact Answer: 24 hours

 A basal body temperature chart is a great way to keep track of your cycles and ovulation patterns, and can also help your doctor determine if ovulatory infertility is possible.
 If you are concerned that you are not ovulating, bring your BBT card to your gynecologist that is because when pregnancy is detected, the BBT chart can give only small clues.

-Also Read: How Long Does A Temporary Filling Last (And Why)?
+Also Read: How Long Does It Take For Blood Pressure Medication To Work (And Why)?

 Conclusion